Click any photo to view a large high-resolution image.

 The Nabu 1600.
 On top is the CPU unit, and the bottom is the disk unit.
 Note that Nabu's were available in two colors - the CPU unit came from a Black system, and the disk unit came from a Grey system.

-This plain front panel gave no clue to the powerful machine (for the day) which lie behind it.
+This plain front panel gave no clue to the powerful machine (for the day)

-Open views: Left side, Right side.
+Open views:

-This is an earlier edition CPU unit - later CPU's did not have a separate power switch, as they were intended to be plugged into the switched outlet on the back of the disk unit.
+This is an earlier edition CPU unit - later CPU's did not have a separate

 The leftmost connector on the front of the board connected the memory expansion which can be seen in previous photos.
 The rightmost connector conencted a proprietary memory management unit which was used by the XENIX OS, but was not required for QNX or CP/M.